exercism/v3/languages/elm/reference/implementing-a-concept-exercise.md

 If you have any questions regarding implementing this exercise, please post them as comments in the exercise's GitHub issue.

-[docs-concept-exercises]: ../concept-exercises.md
+### TODO: link to elm document, once it is done and available to reference.
-[reference]: ../../reference/concepts/README.md
+[reference]: ../../csharp/reference/README.md
 ### TODO: link to an elm concept, after the first one is done and available to reference.
-[meta-design]: ../../languages/csharp/exercises/concept/enums-advanced/.meta/design.md
+[meta-design]: ../../csharp/exercises/concept/enums-advanced/.meta/design.md
 ### TODO: link to an elm concept, after the first one is done and available to reference.
-[meta-config-json]: ../../languages/csharp/exercises/concept/enums-advanced/.meta/config.json
+[meta-config-json]: ../../csharp/exercises/concept/enums-advanced/.meta/config.json